critcola/discord-auto-grouping/README.md

 # Discord Auto-grouping

 Discord Auto-grouping is a Discord bot that uses discord.js to automatically group users into "subchannels" in Discord servers, eliminating the need for creating numerous group channels.
-It was developed out of necessity for Crit Cola to mitigate two major pitfalls with Discord, their lack of subchannels and temporary channels.
+It was developed out of necessity for Crit Cola to mitigate two major pitfalls with Discord: their lack of subchannels and temporary channels.

 When a user enters a channel prefixed with a game controller emoji (🎮), they'll be automatically grouped into their own "subchannel" where they can be joined by the rest of their group.
 When the group channel empties, it will be immediately deleted.